benjaminkramer64/benjaminkramer25.github.io/about.md

   <img width="268" height="430" src="assets/images/golf.jpg">
 </p>

 Hello!
 My name is Benjamin Kramer, and I am an undergraduate at Case Western Reserve University studying mathematics.
-I'm from and have lived throughout the Bay Area.
-I enjoy reading, playing golf, as well as the board games Go and chess.
+I'm from the Bay Area, however have resided in Cleveland the past few years.
+My non-academic interests include playing golf, tennis, or Go, as well as appreciating different architectural styles (in specific Art Deco, Baroque Revival, + Neoclassical) and reading philosophy.

-My research interest lie in computational biological, medical, and health sciences, specifically through advanced algorithms.
-Despite majoring in mathematics, I enjoy programming and computational problems immensely, and am currently interested in the modeling of dynamic systems, analysis of differentially expressed genes, as well as statistical regression to determine causality.
+My research and academic interests lie in the computational biological, medical, and health sciences.
+I wish to apply mathematical methods and advanced algorithms to better solve issues in these fields, and I enjoy programming and computational problems immensely.
+My current subfields of interest are the dynamical systems modeling, genomic analysis through machine learning, as well as statistical regression from large health datasets to examine mechanisms of disease.

 Previously, I have
 - Worked for the <a class="about-link" href="https://www.oaklandca.gov/" target="_blank">City of Oakland's</a> District 4 encompassing Downtown and West Oakland on creating district databases for locations, requests, and solicitations, as well as policy analysis on Measure HH's Sugar Sweetened Beverage Distribution Tax.